“Best Legal Solutions for your Business”

 The Thai Food and Drug Administration (FDA) is responsible for the protection of the consumer’s health and is the department in charge to approve the importation into Thailand of the following kind of products:

-Our legal advisor shall further advice you about the requirements according with the kind of products to be imported.
+Our legal advisor will advice you about the requirements according with the kind of products to be imported.

-The operation of a restaurant requires a license, which consist of a permission issued by the Thai government in order to sell food at your establishment.
+The operation of a restaurant requires a license, which consist of a permission issued by the Thai government to sell food at your establishment.

 The restaurants having an area exceeding 200 square meters have to apply for a restaurant license from the local government.